 For QSEHRAs, employers often find that their contributions are simply offsetting the PTCs their employees would receive anyway, dollar for dollar.
 In fact, almost 20% of employers who decided not to use QSEHRA cited the issue of PTCs as the reason.
-ICHRA, one of the new HRAs that will go into effect January 2020, will be a critical step in remedying that situation.
+The individual coverage health reimbursement arrangement, one of the new HRAs that went into effect January 2020, will be a critical step in remedying that situation.

 What is a Premium Tax Credit?

 Premium tax credits are tax credits that help individuals and their families purchase health insurance coverage through the Exchange.
 The premium tax credit is not available to plans purchased outside of the Exchange.
 The credit is calculated from annual income and reduces the out of pocket expense for qualified individuals.

 When individuals enroll in an Exchange plan, the Exchange will ask if the individual is offered any coverage through their employer.
 This includes coverage through the Individual Coverage HRA.
 Employees will be required to give notice to the Exchange of their ICHRA offering.